bgrubb83/flickr-photo-stream/README.md

 ### Security

 Throughout the project's development I was sure not to commit its private Flickr API key to source control, which would have been a clear security concern.
-To resolve this issue for deployment I exported the API key in a local `.env` file which was `.gitignored` from source control. `create-react-app` supports reading from `.env` files at build time, so that while the public source code doesn't contain the API key, the final minified producion build does.
+To resolve this issue for deployment I exported the API key in a local `.env` file which was `.gitignore`d from source control. `create-react-app` supports reading from `.env` files at build time, so that while the public source code doesn't contain the API key, the final minified producion build does.

 ### Browser Support